venkatesh20/Autocompleter-in-python/README.md

 This script takes in a text file containing phrases in any language and asks the user to enter a prefix.
 It then provides suggestions closely match the provided prefix.
 It can be invoked as follows:

-python autocompleter.py <path to text file containing phrases>
+python autocompleter.py "path to text file containing phrases"

 eg: python autocompleter.py /home/james/Desktop/data.txt